MileneCV/Stroke_Prediction_project/README.md

 Patient older than 40 years olde, with high glucose level or/and hypertension or/and heart disease have more proprability to have stroke.
 So is better search for stroke symptoms and start early treatment.

 ### Limitations & Next Steps
 The better model has 17% of false negative rate and 75% of accuracy.
-They are not perfect number maybe is because the dataset is unbalaced  about 95% of pacients didn't have stroke and 5% had.
+They are not perfect number, maybe it is because the dataset is unbalaced  about 95% of pacients didn't have stroke and 5% had.

 ### For further information
 For any additional questions, please contact milene.c.vallejo@gmail.com